Welcome to the Department of Animal Sciences Graduate Program!

 About Us (Our Students)

 Students within the department benefit from the quality of the faculty advisors and the research environment of Purdue.
 They have access to both the laboratory bench and the field or feedlot.
-In addition, there are both on- and off-campus facilities for animal housing and research, including a USDA Livestock Behavior and Research Unit.
+In addition, there are both on- and off-campus facilities for animal housing and research, as well as a USDA-ARS Livestock Behavior and Research Unit.

-We also participate in interdisciplinary programs such as nutritive physiology (INP) and biological sciences (PULSe).
+We also participate in interdisciplinary programs such as nutritive physiology (INP) and biological sciences (e).

 Alumni go on to successful careers in industry, academia, government, and extension.

 The department’s research topics fall into one of five broad areas:

 - Animal production and management